mahdiyazdani/Hypermarket/docs/README.md

 ## Hypermarket WordPress Theme

 > Hypermarket WordPress theme is all about design.
 It offers a beautiful and impressive look for your site, which is one of the ways through which you can retain traffic.
 In case you want to start an e-commerce project, the Hypermarket theme is one of the first things you need.
-The whole design of theme is ultra-responsive and Retina ready, offering you a site that can be accessed from any device, no matter the size or technology of its screen.
 Try Hypermarket now!

 ## What is it